Bertha armyworm (Mamestra configurata)

 Pest description and crop damage Variegated cutworm larvae are brown to tan usually with a series of white or yellowish "keyhole" marks on each dorsal (top) abdominal segment, though may not always be visible on all segments.
 Bertha armyworm larvae are highly variable, from uniform pale green to black with fine longitudinal yellow lines.

 Scouting and thresholds Scout for larvae beginning in late June to determine the need for insecticide application to prevent oil yield loss.
 Inspect surface of the soil under the mint canopy after shaking stems to dislodge larvae.
 Do this in a number of sites throughout the field.
 Carefully look for larvae in soil cracks, under leaves, and in old, brown, curled leaves.
 Record the number of larvae per sq ft.
 Treatment levels can vary from one to four larvae per sq ft depending on time to harvest, biological controls observed, and price of oil.
+Chemical treatments are most effective when larvae are from 2nd to 4th instar.

 Bacillus thuringiensis formulations have not been effective on these pests infesting peppermint.
 Neither do insect viruses, important natural controls of loopers, help in reducing these pests